SiaFahim/genetic-prompt/docs/gsm8k_instructions.md

 ### Performance Optimization
 Optimize performance through aggressive caching of API responses, **fully concurrent evaluation of the entire population using `asyncio` for efficient non-blocking I/O**, efficient data structures for genome storage, and incremental metric calculation to avoid redundant computation.

-This completes the detailed implementation instructions.
-Each task should be completed in sequence, with careful attention to the specifications in the referenced technical documentation.
-The system should achieve 95% or better accuracy on GSM8K within 30 generations.